mgao14/MICB475_25W2_Team_13/Team_Meetings/Feb_22.md

 2. Finalize Hypothesis

-Question for hypothesis: Should we be mentioning the different beneficial and pathogenic taxa in the hypothesis?

 Current: We therefore hypothesize that FeSO₄ supplementation administered alone will result in greater amounts of unabsorbed iron reaching the colon compared to MNP containing ferrous fumarate, vitamin C, and vitamin A. Consequently, we predict that FeSO₄ supplementation will lead to overgrowth of iron-dependent pathogenic bacteria and a reduction in protective commensal taxa compared to MNP supplementation.
 Others